allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

     # Categorical features are used for string-based labels.
     type=FeatureType.CATEGORICAL,
     # Categories can be auto-detected from the data, or provided manually
-    # if you want to preserve a specific order.
+    # if you want to preserve a specific order for the labels.
     categories=["top", "middle", "bottom"],
 )
 writer.write_feature(areas, area_info)